Skip to main content

 About

-• The game has a unique 1950s atmosphere and compelling story that draws players in.
+• The game has a unique 1950s Chicago atmosphere that immerses players in a noir vibe, making it enjoyable for those who appreciate story-driven experiences.

-• The game is plagued by numerous bugs and technical issues, including crashes and unresponsive controls.
+• The game is plagued by numerous bugs and technical issues, including problems with saving progress, furniture glitches, and unresponsive controls, which significantly detract from the overall experience.

 • story